-Have you ever witnessed wild sea turtles so close you could touch them?
+Have you ever witnessed wild sea turtles so close you could touch them (please don’t though)?
 Well, at the secret spot I have discovered you can do just that.
-I like to call it Turtle Town Maui, a place where you can see numerous sea turtles and never have to be in more than knee-deep water.
+I like to call it Turtle Town Maui, a place in Maui where you can see numerous sea turtles and never have to be in more than knee-deep water.

 How most Maui Tourists try to see Sea Turtles [The wrong place]

-One of my favorite things in the world is turtles.
+One of my favorite things in the world is hawaiian green sea turtles.
 Years ago when my husband proposed to me, we were on the island of Kona and every day at the hotel two turtles would come onshore and hang out with the beachgoers.
 I immediately fell in love with these adorable creatures.
 And since I hadn’t been to Hawaii much at the time, I just thought, oh this is something that happens when going to Hawaii.
-Since then

-I have been lucky enough to travel to Hawaii, mainly Maui almost every year for the past 15 years since my husband’s parents lived on Maui.
-On almost every visit I would do what most tourists do and make him take me on a snorkel cruise to “turtle town” on a search for sea turtles.
+Since then, I have been lucky enough to travel to Hawaii, mainly Maui almost every year for the past 15 years since my husband’s parents lived on Maui.
+On almost every visit I would do what most tourists do and make him take me on a snorkel cruise to “turtle town” on a search for sea turtles and marine life.

 My husband had an ongoing joke, “Let’s go visit Turtle Town, population 1”